nafisreza/film-buzz/README.md

 - [Readme.so](https://readme.so/): Assisted in generating structured and well-organized README documentation.

-- [ChatGPT](https://chat.openai.com/): Provided solutions for development issues, technical explanations, and creative inputs.

 - [Perplexity](https://www.perplexity.ai/): Used for researching technical solutions and understanding complex topics.

-Additional details on the python packages that were used can be found in the [requirements.txt](https://github.com/raycarter23/film-buzz/blob/main/requirements.txt) file

-## Credits

-For a comprehensive list of sources referenced in this project, please see the [credits.md](https://github.com/raycarter23/film-buzz/blob/main/credits.md) file.

-## Acknowledgements

-I would like to thank my Bootcamp course facilitator Amy Richardson for her support and guidance throughout the 16 week bootcamp.

-I also want to thank my carers for their support throughout the entirety of the bootcamp.